KaiYan289/RLpapersnote/LLM.md

 ToolRerank: Adaptive and Hierarchy-Aware Reranking for Tool Retrieval (2403.06551)

+Towards completeness-oriented tool retrieval for large language models

 AppWorld: A Controllable World of Apps and People for Benchmarking Interactive Coding Agents

+Metatool benchmark for large language models: Deciding whether to use tools and which to use (2310.03128)

 Seal-tools: Self-instruct tool learning dataset for agent tuning and detailed benchmark

 Identifying the risks of lm agents with an lm-emulated sandbox.

+m&m’s: Abenchmark to evaluate tool-use for multi-step multimodal tasks.

 Gta: A benchmark for general tool agents

 Sciagent: Tool-augmented language models for scientific reasoning

+Metatoolbenchmark for large language models: Deciding whether to use tools and which to use.

 Ctooleval: A chinese benchmark for llm-powered agent evaluation in realworld api interactions

-Taskbench: Benchmarking
-large language models for task automation.
+Taskbench: Benchmarking large language models for task automation.

-Toolsandbox: A
-stateful, conversational, interactive evaluation benchmark for llm tool use capabilities.
+Toolsandbox: A stateful, conversational, interactive evaluation benchmark for llm tool use capabilities.

+Injecagent: Benchmarking indirect prompt injections in toolintegrated large language model agents.

 ### Training

+**WebVoyager: Building an End-to-End Web Agent with Large Multimodal Models (2401.13919)**

+ADC: Enhancing Function Calling Via Adversarial Datasets and Code Line-Level Feedback (2412.17754)

+Look before you leap: Towards decision-aware and generalizable tool-usage for large language models.

+Toolverifier: Generalization to new tools via self-verification

+Llms in the imaginarium: Tool learning through simulated trial and error.

 iTool: Boosting Tool Use of Large Language Models via Iterative Reinforced Fine-Tuning